TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Works seamlessly on **touch screens** and desktop interfaces.
 - Optional **search or dropdown selector** for long lists of items.

-**Why it matters:**
-Quick, intuitive filtering is essential for operators and supervisors who need to analyze specific subsets of data (e.g., a single shift or machine).
-This component improves interaction speed and makes dashboards more adaptable in fast-paced environments.

 ---

 #### **3. `LayoutGrid`**